jcjohnson/densecap/README.md

  sh scripts/download_pretrained_model.sh
  ```

- This is not the exact model that was used in the paper, but is has comparable performance.
+ This is not the exact model that was used in the paper, but is has comparable performance; using 1000 region proposals, it achieves
+ a mAP of 5.70 on the test set, which is slightly better than the mAP of 5.39 that we report in the paper.